passcod/blook/src/technical/starting-electronics/index.md

   enough that it would be useful for temperature measurement like an infrared camera, but it _is_ taken into account by the auto-contrast mechanism.
 For this reason, when the board is heated up, you generally want to turn the built-in light _down_ to get better contrast.

+## PPE

+You're working with high temperatures (>150°C) and corrosive materials (flux).
+You should use:

+- safety glasses (buy more than one pair)
+- non-flammable clothes (no plastic/synthetics)
+- ventilation

+You may also want:

+- some kind of mask
+- extraction vents
+- filtered fans
+- heat-resistant gloves

+Ventilation is critical.

+Some guides say to work with your head to the side of the work area, not directly above.
+I... find this impractical in general, and ineffective anyway.
+Instead, arrange for air movement to draw fumes away.
+You don't need to keep a window open, instead run a cheap $5 USB fan from the side of your work area pointing slightly or fully away from you, but still blowing gently across your work.
+That will disperse any fumes away from your face.

+A better solution if you can is an extractor fan: instead of dispersing fumes, pull them into the fan, and either throw them outside with a duct, or pass them through a HEPA filter, or both.

+As a clarification point, what you're trying to avoid is _flux_ fumes and perhaps solder suspension.
+Solder itself boils at 1700°C. Just like water, small amounts will evaporate off the surface of liquid solder, but you'll never get massive amounts of solder vapour like you will for flux and any impurities in the solder mixes.